Lunczer93/SQL-Project_3_Productivity/README.md

 I INTRODUCTION

-I was asked to analyze the survey of the productivity of people from selected countries regarding the productivity of people in the range of Age (22-25, 30-33, 38-44, 55+).
+I was asked to analyze the survey of the productivity of people in the range of Age (22-25, 30-33, 38-44, 55+) from selected countries.
 I am interested in details about the productivity of people and which factors have influence on it to make them motivated in order to undertake their duties.
 So, if I find anything interesting then I do not hesitate to bring that in also.